Wilhelm Homberg: Scientific work

 Homberg practised natural philosophy at a time of transition between alchemy and chemistry.
+Before 1700, most of his work focused on pneumatics and the vacuum, using an improved air pump of his own design.
 He did attempt chrysopoeia but also he made what are still regarded as solid contributions to chemical and physical knowledge, recording observations on the preparation of Kunkel's phosphorus, on the green colour produced in flames by copper, on the crystallization of common salt, on the salts of plants, on the saturation of bases by acids, on the freezing of water and its evaporation in vacuo, etc. Much of his work was published in the Recueil de l'Académie des Sciences from 1692 to 1714.
+He is also supposed to be the first one who proposed distillation at reduced pressure to prevent thermal decomposition.
 The "Sal Sedativum Hombergi" is boracic acid, which he discovered in 1702, and "Homberg's phosphorus" is prepared by fusing sal-ammoniac with quick lime.